 A very rare process where lead or fluoride in the body poisons the tissue of the bone, creating more un-mineralized material in the bone and allowing them to weaken over time, potentially leading to bowing.

-- Physical Examination – The doctor will physically examine the child to observe the curve of their bow and determine how severe the case might be.
+The doctor will physically examine your child to observe the curve of the bow and determine the severity of the case.

-- Other Tests – The doctor will also try to rule out other diseases affecting the legs, such as rickets, during this time.
+The doctor may also try to rule out other diseases affecting the legs, such as rickets.

 - For most children with bowed legs, they will be seen every six months by the doctor until the problem resolves itself.